 I don't release every interview that I do.
 The reasons are numerous.
 Sometimes it's because guests slip through my vetting process and aren't able to deliver the information they promised or the people who listen to my podcast want.
 Sometimes it's because I'm not "on" or able to get the interview I want.

 For this example, the end reason why an interview doesn't come together doesn't matter.
-What matters is that not all interview I do are published and Rule #1 makes this absolutely clear, so there are no surprises should an interview get dropped.
+What matters is that not all interviews I do are published and Rule #1 makes this absolutely clear, so there are no surprises should an interview get dropped.

 I edit interviews.
 Every.
 Single.
 Time.
 This is for brevity, but sometimes for content.
 Rule #2 lets people know ahead of time that not everything they think is important to say is guaranteed to end up in the published version.